wp-plugins/custom-facebook-feed/README.txt

 = 1.5.1 =
 * New: Added a 'See More' link to expand any text which is longer than the character limit defined
-* New: Choose to show posts by other people in your feed
+* New: Choose to show Facebook posts by other people in your feed
-* New: Option to show the post author's profile picture and name above each post
+* New: Option to show the post author's Facebook profile picture and name above each post
 * New: Added options to customize and format the post date
-* New: Add your own text before and after the date and in place of the 'View on Facebook' and 'View Link' links
+* New: Add your own text before and after the date and in place of the 'View on Facebook' and 'View Link' text links
-* New: Specify the format of the Event date
+* New: Specify the format of the Facebook Event date
 * Tweak: Default date format is less specific and better mimics Facebook's - credit Mark Bebbington
 * Tweak: Changed the layout of the Typography section to allow for the additional options
-* Fix: When a photo album is shared it now links to the album itself and not just the cover photo
+* Fix: When a Facebook photo album is shared it now links to the album itself on Facebook and not just the cover photo
 * Fix: Fixed issue with hyperlinks in post text which don't have a space before them not being converted to links

 = 1.4.8 =